fstab/http2-examples/jetty-http2-echo-server/README.md

 Jetty HTTP/2 Server
 -------------------

-1. Find out the correct version of the ALPN library for your JDK here:
+1. Find out the correct version of the ALPN library for your JDK here (scroll to the table at the bottom of the page):

     [http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html)
 2. Download the ALPN JAR here (replace $ALPN_VERSION with the version found above):